How to protect your intellectual property as a scale-up business

 But big corporates don’t tend to buy from small start-ups, therefore presenting us with an access to market issue.
 The logical solution was to license to a global engineering group.

-Lontra’s green credentials opened doors for us at the Carbon Trust, which eventually helped us broker a deal with water firm Severn Trent and test the technology.
+Lontra’s green credentials opened doors for us at The Carbon Trust, which eventually helped us broker a deal with water firm Severn Trent and test the technology.
 Following a successful trial in 2012, Severn Trent agreed to keep the prototype running and even credited our technology with a potential 3 per cent reduction in their electricity bill in their annual results.

 This endorsement enabled us to sign a global licensing deal with worldwide manufacturer, Sulzer.
 Having a large partner like Sulzer has been important as they have acted as a good deterrent to others who may infringe, and deterrence is in general far better than having to mount an attack or court case.